 - Use passwords, parental controls, screen time management apps and screen time management devices.
 There are many choices, please see the Solutions section on our website.

 - Control distractions during homework.
 Phones should be put away, TV or any other devices should be turned off.
-If the child is doing homework on the computer (most likely these days), check that he/she is not playing online games or watching Youtube videos instead.
+If the child is doing homework on the computer (most likely these days), check that he/she is not playing online games or watching YouTube videos instead.
 We have a chromebook devoted exclusively to homework, where everything but Google classroom is blocked.
 We also requested paper-based homework from school, when available, and regularly update the school on distractions we catch so the school could block them.

 - Enforce tech-free downtime an hour before bedtime.
 Remove devices at night to prevent unauthorized use when the rest of the family is sleeping – yes, it happens quite often.

 - Know what they do on their screens and make sure they know that you know!
 Perform random inspections to make sure they are behaving safely online and are not exposed to inappropriate content.
 Put content filters in place on all devices kids use.
 Use a reliable monitoring software.

 - Keep all tech in a common area, like the living room or the kitchen.
 Do not put computers or TVs in kids’ bedrooms, and take phones away at night.

 Risk factor #1: Young brain

 It is much harder to break an addiction if it has been formed at a young age.

 Solutions: Delay giving your child a smartphone as long as possible.
 Wait Untill 8th campaign encourages parents to wait until at least 8th grade before giving children a smartphone.
 Use a dumb phone if necessary.
 Limit the amount of total screen time spent across devices.

 Risk factor #2: ADHD diagnosis